The Problem Ankle: Chronic Instability

 The ankle sprain is one of the most commonly experienced injuries during sport and recreational activities.
 It can even occur during daily activities around the house, garden, and community.

-Whilst the majority of standard ankle sprains to the outside ligaments recover predictably with relative rest, swelling management, physiotherapy if needed and a gradual return to activity, a proportion of people will continue to have problems.
+Whilst the many ankle sprains to the outside ligaments recover with relative rest, swelling management, physiotherapy, and a gradual return to activity, a proportion of people will continue to have problems.

 Recurrent Ankle Sprains

 People who continue to have issues with their ankle often report that they continue to sprain their ankle or experience ‘giving way’ episodes for at least a year following the initial trauma.
-Aside from the fact that the person may have their function impacted as a result of these recurrent episodes of injury, it can cause issues with the ankle joint such as cartilage damage, accelerate arthritic degeneration or small fractures.
+Aside from the fact that the person may have their function impacted as a result of these recurrent episodes of injury, it can cause issues with the ankle joint such as cartilage damage, may increase the risk of longer-term joint changes or small fractures.
 This repeated and sustained experience of ankle episodes is known as chronic lateral ankle instability (CLAI).

 Physiotherapy Rehabilitation for Chronic Ankle Instability